harshagrama/ATG-Artifact/README.md

 * Each configuration file can have multiple channels as a section and API attributes as an options.
-* email attribute can take list of email id's with coma separated
+* email attribute can take list of email id's with comma separated
 * configuration file "singleChannelOnly.ini" here we add guest users restricted to single channel
 * configuration file  "multiChannel.ini" here we add guest users, who can access more than one channel